 Weight and Insulation

-Whether you're backcountry hiking or traveling the world, a lightweight sleeping bag is a top priority.
+Whether you're looking for one of the best backpacking sleeping bags for backcountry hiking or traveling the world, a lightweight sleeping bag is a top priority.

 The different types of insulation will make a huge difference in weight (as well as cost).
 If you’re looking for a lightweight sleeping bag with the smallest pack size, then look for down because down weighs significantly less and packs lighter than synthetic.
 The drawback is down costs more.